 The following table shows the value of Group reserve balances that have come about as a result of accounting adjustments and are not therefore available to spend.
-The balances for the year ended 31 March 2014 have been restated to reflect the adjustments in the Council entity accounts as detailed in Note 5, Prior Period Adjustments.
+The detail for the year ended 31 March 2014 has been restated to reflect the adjustments in the Council entity accounts as set out in Note 5, Prior Period Adjustments.